oforo001/sql-data-warehouse-project/README.md

 ##  1. Project Overview

 This project aims to design, build, and deploy a **modern data warehouse** that consolidates sales and operational data from multiple sources.
-It provides a clean data foundation for **analytical reporting** and **business intelligence** using SQL Server and Power BI.
+It provides a clean data foundation for **analytical reporting** and **business intelligence** using SQL Server.

 ### Key Components
-- **Data Architecture** — Designed using the Medallion Architecture (Bronze, Silver, Gold layers).
+- **Data Architecture** - Designed using the Medallion Architecture (Bronze, Silver, Gold layers).
-- **ETL Pipelines** — Automated extraction, transformation, and loading of data into SQL Server.
+- **ETL Pipelines** - Extraction, transformation, and loading of data into SQL Server from local csv sources.
-- **Data Modeling** — Fact and dimension tables designed for performance and analytical flexibility.
+- **Data Modeling** - Fact and dimension tables designed for performance and analytical flexibility.
-- **Analytics & Reporting** — Power BI dashboards and SQL queries for insights.

 ---

 ##  2. Data Architecture

-The project adopts the **Medallion Architecture**, which organizes data into three refinement layers:
+The project adopts the **Medallion Architecture**, which organizes data into three refinement layers with it's specifications:

 [<img src="https://github.com/user-attachments/assets/880f0ded-6f18-4dbb-9a4a-5bfb63df3b6a" width="950" />](https://github.com/user-attachments/assets/880f0ded-6f18-4dbb-9a4a-5bfb63df3b6a)